pivorakmeetup/pivorak-web-app/README.md

 # Git Branches

-* `master` - stable code, production deployment.
-* `development` - dev branch, staging deployment.
-Please checkout your new branch from it.
+Please checkout your new branch from `development` branch.
+And use `development` branch for deployment to production.

 # Contribution